dio-av/code-test/README.md

 # code-test

-Small test code getting a json from a file to be my front-end response of user request, parse and give back the data.
+Small test code getting a json from a file emulating a front-end response of user request, parsing and giving back the data.